bazfer/UTCBC-HW/README.md

-# Folders for all of the University of Texas Coding Bootcamp Homework Assignments
+# Code for all of the University of Texas Coding Bootcamp 2016-2017 Homework Assignments
 Index